Carrier Air Wing Fifteen: Post–Cold War and Final years

 Between June and December 1994, CVW-15 made their last deployment before being inactivated in 1995 along with many squadrons that were part of CVW-15.
-During that deployment, the air wing participated in the "first anti-submarine warfare prosecution of Chinese Han class sub contact" as well as the tracking of the larger Oscar II Class Submarine between July 7 and 8, of which were designed to attack American Carrier Battlegroups.
+During that deployment, the air wing participated in the "first anti-submarine warfare prosecution of Chinese Han class sub contact" as well as the tracking of the larger Oscar II Class Submarine between 7 and 8 July, of which were designed to attack American Carrier Battlegroups.
 The Oscar II Submarine was most likely the K-442 of the Russian Pacific Fleet.